zitadel/zitadel/docs/docs/guides/integrate/zitadel-apis/access-zitadel-apis.md

 ## 1. Create a service user

-First you need to create a new service user through the console or ZITADEL APIs.
+First, you need to create a new service user through the console or ZITADEL APIs.

 Via Console: